 Salman Khan Releases Second Song of Dabangg 3 - Naina Lade And It Is So Irresistible

-It can be said that Dabangg 3 is one of the most-awaited films of 2019, and Bollywood biggie Salman Khan is leaving no stone unturned to create the all the hype ahead of the film's release.
+It can be said that Dabangg 3 is one of the most-awaited films of 2019, and Bollywood biggie Salman Khan is leaving no stone unturned to create all the hype ahead of the film's release.
 After the movie's trailer was released, Salman has been releasing songs from the movie.

 A week after releasing the audio of the first song, Hud Hud Dabangg, Salman on Thursday released the second song from the soundtrack - Naina Lade.